datadryad/dryad-app/documentation/server_maintenance/troubleshooting.md

   - Remove the ORCID from the record
 - Most will likely want the affiliation gone, also.
 Remove the linking record in `dcs_affiliations_authors`
 - Check the landing page to be sure it appears correctly.
+- There may be additional things someone wants done such as waiving payment or other things.

 Setting embargo on a dataset that was accidentally published
 =============================================================